Macrometacorp/docs/docs/streams/stream-examples/realtime-updates.md

 Add to the collection the information we defined in the `data` variable, then subscribe to the collection.

+In this example, we are adding IP addresses to blacklist.

 <Tabs groupId="operating-systems">
 <TabItem value="js" label="Javascript">